nikhilsharma2317/Sales_Yearly/README.md

 # Sales Products 2019 SQL Project

+## Overview

 This SQL project focuses on analyzing sales data for the year 2019.
 The project involves loading the sales data into a database, performing data transformations and aggregations, and generating insights from the analysis.

 ## Files

 - `Sales Products 2019.sql`: This is the SQL file that contains the queries and commands for loading and analyzing the sales data.

+## Tableau Visualizations

+You can explore interactive visualizations of the sales data using Tableau.
+Visit the [Sales Analysis](https://public.tableau.com/app/profile/nikhil.sharma8084/viz/SalesProducts2019/SalesAnalysis) visualization on Tableau Public to access the visualizations.

+Please note that some visualizations may require additional data processing steps in the SQL project before they can be reproduced.

 ## Usage